Preposition Dino

 Question 3

-Choose the correct preposition: The helicopter hovered ___ the stadium.
+Choose the correct preposition: A bird flew ___ the wall.

 Choose an answer